Armoured fighting vehicles of the Irish Army: Beaverette armoured car

 The army acquired several Beaverette armoured cars at the time of The Emergency (World War II).
 In the 1950s the army converted several Beaverettes into open scout cars – with one such conversion preserved at the Curragh Camp in County Kildare.

 Churchill tank

 The Irish Army took delivery of three Churchill Mk VI tanks in 1948 and a fourth in 1949.
 They were rented from the British War Office until 1954, when they were purchased outright.
 This purchase was despite the fact that the supply and transport corps workshops, who maintained them, had reported that spares had all but run out.
 Experiments were carried out involving replacing the existing Bedford engine with a Rolls-Royce Merlin engine salvaged from an Irish Air Corps Seafire aircraft.
 The experiment was a success but not repeated although the reasons why are not recorded.
 By 1967 only one Churchill remained serviceable, and by 1969 all were retired.
 The Churchill Mk VI was armed with an Ordnance QF 75 mm gun and 2 Besa 7.92mm machine guns.
+One of these Churchills is in the collection of a museum in Northern Ireland.
+To transport the Churchills, Ireland acquired a Diamond T tank transporter.